keane-fernandes/java-stag/README.md

 - Handles multiple players in the same game session

 # Design
-The game engine is split into four core classes that do most of the heavy-lifting - StagParser, StagModel, StagController and StagNLP.
+The game engine is split into four core classes that do most of the heavy-lifting - *StagParser*, *StagModel*, *StagController* and *StagNLP*.

 ## StagParser